danillucky1234/argumentParser/README.md

+## You can find all the detailed information about this project on the [Wiki](https://github.com/danillucky1234/argumentParser/wiki) tab.
+Every function, every field of a class, and even every constructor is explained there.

 ### What is this project?
 The argument parser is the program, which can help you to don't write a whole bunch of code and can do all the neccessary checks for you.
 [Usage below](#usage)